Multi-Domain Security for 6G ISAC: Challenges and Opportunities in Transportation: Introduction

-Existing works on the intersection of ISAC and security either focus primarily on physical-layer security (PLS) techniques \cite{multifunc_6G_ISAC_2022,6G_ISAC_Security_2025} or examine different layers in isolation \cite{6G_ISAC_Security_2025,secureISAC_survey_2025} without providing a coordinated strategy that harmonizes defenses across domains.
-Our contributions are twofold: \textit{(i)} we systematically identify ISAC-specific security challenges and opportunities in three interrelated domains (cyber-physical, physical-layer and protocol) that are not encountered in pure sensing and communication systems, and \textit{(ii)} we propose a \textit{multi-domain security approach} for ISAC in 6G that coordinates defenses across these domains.
-While our framework is application-agnostic, we emphasize transportation use cases where the consequences of insecure ISAC are particularly critical.
-We conclude by highlighting open research challenges toward secure ISAC-enabled transportation systems.
+Existing works at the intersection of ISAC and security either \textit{(i)} focus primarily on physical-layer security, privacy techniques and related trade-offs \cite{multifunc_6G_ISAC_2022,6G_ISAC_Security_2025}, or \textit{(ii)} investigate security functions in a layer-by-layer manner \cite{6G_ISAC_Security_2025,secureISAC_survey_2025} without devising a coordinated strategy that explicitly accounts for tight cross-layer coupling in ISAC.
+We argue that secure ISAC poses a \textit{cross-domain} problem, especially in safety-critical settings (e.g., attacks originating in sensing or communication subsystems can propagate across the perception-communication-control loop and lead to system-wide failures).
+Our contributions are twofold: \textit{(i)} we systematically identify ISAC-specific security challenges and opportunities for transportation systems in the three domains and \revv{distinguish them from their counterparts} in standalone sensing and communication systems, and \textit{(ii)} \revv{bridging these domain-level insights,} we propose a \textit{multi-domain security approach} for ISAC in 6G that \revv{integrates} defenses across these domains \revv{into a unified security framework} through coupling-aware design (e.g., cross-domain authentication, key generation and anomaly detection).